ucrdrk/Lab01-ALU/README.md

 ## Deliverables
 For this lab you are expected to build an ALU that supports 8 arithmetic operations using the template provided (myalu.v) in the zip file.
 The ALU should be designed in such a way that the user can specify the operation's width (​N​) **​without**​ modifying the source code (use parameters).
 In addition to the ALU you are also expected to build a test-bench that sufficiently verifies its correctness using the template provided (myalu_tb.v).
+And finally, you'll write a lab report that outlines the tests you ran, and shows that you ran GTKwave to view the waveform from running the test-bench.

+### ALU Specification

 - The module name ​**must**​ be named "`​myalu`​"
 - The module ​**must**​ use a parameter, called "​`NUMBITS`​", specifying the bit width